0xShield3/contextooor/README.md

     - Total amount approved on a specific token (usd or token value)
     - Total amount approved on all tokens (usd)
     - Using Forta's attack detector feed labels, is the address a known attacker?
+    - On the fly audits using slither and slitherin detectors
     - Moooore

 ## Bitcoin: